jkeohan/bonus_lectures/algos/algo_problems/intro-to-pseudocode.md

 Now apply that to filling the kettle

 ```
+PROGRAM
     WHILE kettle is not full
         DO keep adding water
     END WHILE
     Turn on stove
     Place kettle onto stove
     Put teabag in cup
     Wait for kettle to boil
     Remove kettle from stove
     Add water from kettle to cup
     Add milk
     IF sugar is required
         THEN add sugar
         ELSE do nothing
     END IF
+END PROGRAM
 ```

 <hr>